 Quince jam is called Muraba't Sparijleh in Assyrian.
 Although mom made all kinds of jams and preserves, including fig preserves and plum preserves, quince jam was savored.
-Most likely because quince was only available for a short time of the year.

 - Lemon Juice: You'll need the juice and zest from 1 lemon.

-🍯 How to Make Quince Jam
+๐ฏ How to Make Quince Preserves

-Wash the jars and lids in hot, soapy water and rinse.
+Step 1: Wash the jars and lids in hot, soapy water and rinse.
 Sterilize the jars by boiling them for 10 minutes.
 Keep them in the hot water until needed.

 Pro Tip: Later in the process, I use a handheld immersion blender to break the quince down to the consistency that I like.
 If you don't want to do this, you can just dice them into smaller pieces now.